Librarika/manual/docs/members.md

 	![Members form](img/member-form.png)

-* Member edit form will be displayed with a button named `Delete Member` on the top of the section.
+* Member edit form will be displayed with a button named `Delete` on the top of the section.
-* Click on the `Delete Member` button
+* Click on the `Delete` button
 * The member record will be deleted.

 Related: